Kwon Chang-hoon: Dijon

-In January 2017, Kwon joined Dijon on a 3.5-year deal.
+In January 2017, Kwon joined Ligue 1 club Dijon on a 3.5-year deal.
 The transfer fee paid to Suwon was estimated at €1.5 million.
-In the 2017–18 Ligue 1, Kwon quickly established himself as an ace player for Dijon, finishing joint Dijon's top scorer with 11 goals in 34 league appearances.
-However, he injured his Achilles tendon during the last league match, and failed to show his former performance since then.
+In the 2017–18 season, he scored 11 league goals, taking charge of Dijon's attack with striker Júlio Tavares, who scored 12 goals.
+However, he injured his Achilles tendon in the last league match of the season, and showed a decline in his ability due to the aftereffect as well as being absent from the 2018 FIFA World Cup.